tomsterritt/SimpleNews/readme.md

 SimpleNews is a basic module which builds upon the default functionality of the phpVMS News system, allowing you to show a list of links to latest news items, a paginated view of news items and an individual page per item.

-No attribution or link back is required (see License).
+No attribution or link back is required (see Licence).

 ###Installation